 Please note the surgery will be closed from 12:00 on the following Wednesdays

-When the surgery is closed, calls for urgent care will be forwarded automatically to our out-of-hours service providers.
+When the surgery is closed, our telephone lines will divert automatically to our out-of-hours service providers - GP Care Wakefield.

 111 online is a fast and convenient alternative to the 111 phone service and provides an option for people who want to access 111 digitally.